 With powerful winds blowing year-round onto the bay, Essaouira’s famous beaches make for a perfect launching point for kitesurfers.
 Our friend Christophe Raynaud of Kite Adventure Center is more than happy to provide your brood with a few tips for shooting the breeze safely.

 Ride a Camel Back in Time

 Explore Morocco as people have seen it for centuries: mounted on that most trusted of desert steeds.
 Our friends The Camel Boys will lead the way as we venture from bustling Marrakech to the modern oasis of La Pause—you’ll swear you’ve gone back in time.

 See For Yourself

 After more than a decade in Morocco, we’ve made so many friends, they’re practically family.
 Bring your brood, and let ours reveal this ancient and spectacular land, from souk to Kasbah to remote Berber village.
-On our Morocco Family Expedition, unleash your inner nomad.DETAILED ITINERARY
+On Morocco Family Adventure, unleash your inner nomad.DETAILED ITINERARY

 Drum Workshop and Lesson

 For a taste of Moroccan culture, spend a morning in a Fondouk under the watchful eye of a drumming artisan, making your own drums.
 You choose the sound of drum you prefer, pick out the skin, stretch and string your own instrument and finish off the morning putting your handy work to good use under the tutelage of a pro.

 Located at the foot of the High Atlas Mountains, this 173-acre park offers a chance to take in Morocco’s natural diversity from a unique and rapidly changing vantage point—while ziplining above it.